 Motorcyclists are often at the mercy of motorists in cars and trucks.
-Motorcycles don’t offer the same protections, so injuries resulting from a crash are often severe.
+Motorcycles don’t offer the same protections, so injuries resulting from a crash are often severe and can even lead to loss of life in the worst cases.
 You don’t have to deal with the fallout alone.
 Our Columbia motorcycle accident attorneys can provide valuable legal counsel and help you assess your options for pursuing compensation.

 If you were hurt in an accident as a result of someone else’s negligent behavior, finding a local personal injury lawyer is an important step in recovering from the accident.
 The legal team at Miller, Dawson, Sigal & Ward is here to assist you in obtaining the highest settlement possible.